jonberliner/communal_stories/README.md

 ## Is this just writing with a partner?
 + Nope!
 This is more brain-storming and discussing with a bunch of partners.
 Ultimately, the branch owner is responsible for writing the story via adding to the codebase themselves or through owning PRs
 + people who don't want to do the work of organizing ideas into a coherent scene/story don't have to - they can just contribute and submit ideas through issues, same as people can request features from codebases without needing to write the code

+## TODO:
++ plan for how to release initial story
+  + story?  just lore boards/snippets?